open-traffic-generator/otgen/README.md

   [--dmac xx.xx.xx.xx.xx.xx]          # Destination MAC address
   [--src x.x.x.x]                     # Source IP address
   [--dst x.x.x.x]                     # Destination IP address
   [--sport N]                         # Source TCP or UDP port.
-If not specified, an incremental set of source ports would be used for each packet
+If not specified, incrementing source port numbers would be used for new packet
   [--dport N]                         # Destination TCP or UDP port [--count N]                         # Number of packets to transmit.
 Use 0 for continous mode. (default 1000) [--rate N]                          # Packet rate in packets per second.
 If not specified, default rate decision would be left to the traffic engine